 The purpose was less to popularize Shabbat than to turn Tel Aviv into a lighthouse (which, Shultz points out, is the city’s emblem) to inspire Jews to cross the Mediterranean Sea as modern Zionism’s pioneers.

 He likes to describe Tel Aviv as “a college campus,” but it’s not the parties, beach or nightlife that make Israel’s metropolis the Jewish world’s shining light.
 At 38, the newly engaged Shultz hardly goes out.
-He’s a full-time, self-proclaimed “struggling philanthropist” and part-time real-estate investor.
+He’s a full-time, self-proclaimed “struggling philanthropist”.

 “What makes Tel Aviv sexy is the fact that it’s young people creating a vibrant Jewish future.”

 When Shultz came to Israel about 10 years ago, no organized network existed for Tel Aviv’s young olim — which have since quadrupled in number from 5,000.
 Starting with an ever-growing email database, he created a slew of grass-roots volunteer organizations under the Am Yisrael Foundation umbrella, offering platforms for “roll-up-your-sleeves aliyah by choice.”

 These include the Tel Aviv International Salon, hosting politicians, authors and world-renowned speakers, with the iconic Jewish sex therapist Dr. Ruth Westheimer packing the house this past summer.
 The Tel Aviv Arts Council familiarizes new olim with Israeli film and art.
 Shomer Israel organizes patrols of olim through endangered communities in the Galilee and Negev.
 Adopt-a-Safta, which recently received a grant from the L.A.
 Jewish Federation, pairs olim with Holocaust survivors.